 France tossed out its monarchs long ago, but many symbols of the monarchy remain on display.
 The Louvre—the famed art museum that houses the Mona Lisa—was once a royal palace and is now home to several former French Crown Jewels.

-The Louvre’s gems can be found in the Galerie d’Apollon, an elaborate space covered in gold leaf, tapestries and paintings.
+The Louvre’s gems can be found in the Galerie d’Apollon, an elaborate space covered in gold leaf, tapestries, and paintings.
 The gallery, which served as the model for the Hall of Mirrors at Versailles, was built during the 16th century and has since undergone numerous renovations; the most recent was completed in 2004 and included an upgrade in security for the royal jewels.

 Not many of the French Crown Jewels remain, though, as the Republic auctioned off most of them in 1887.
-Only those with historic or artistic interest were saved.
+Only those with historical or artistic interests were saved.
 The pink Hortensia, for example, survived a 1792 theft and was worn by Napoleon Bonaparte.
 The largest diamond of the collection, the 140.5-carat Regent, became part of the Crown Jewels during the time of King Louis XV and, like the Hortensia, was saved from auction.
-The pear-shaped 55.23-carat Sancy, however, had been sold earlier, during the French Revolution.
+The pear-shaped 55.23-carat Sancy, however, had been sold earlier during the French Revolution.
 The Astor family acquired the gem in 1906, and it once graced the tiara of Lady Astor, the first female member of the British House of Commons.
 The family sold the jewel back to France in 1978 for $1 million.